Everest High Pass Trek

 • Max.
 Altitude5535

 The trail to Everest base camp is windy, and the thin air makes the walk more exhausting than it is.
 We walk on a rocky trail on the north crest of Everest.
-The trail offers prominent views of Pumori, Khumbutse, Nuptse, Lhotse, Lingtern, etc.
+The trail offers prominent views of Pumori, Khumbutse, Nuptse, Lhotse, and Lingtern.

 Walking alongside Khumbu Glacier, we reach Gorak Shep.
-From here, we follow a steep, rocky trail to Everest base camp.
-We’ll spend the night in Gorak Shep.
+From here, we follow a steep, rocky trail to Everest base camp, where we'll spend the night.

 • MealsB, L, D